DocGerd/DalvikSSA/README.md

 Android's base is a Linux-kernel, usually programmes are written in Java and must be compiled with the Android-SDK.
 Normally compiling Java code creates bytecode (see next chapter) which is run in a virtual machine (VM), Android uses a special form of bytecode.
-The main dierence is, that Bytecode of Java on PC is run in the Java-VM, which is stack-based, Android uses its own virtual machine called Dalvik-VM, which uses register-based instructions.
+The main difference is, that Bytecode of Java on PC is run in the Java-VM, which is stack-based, Android uses its own virtual machine called Dalvik-VM, which uses register-based instructions.
 There are many Android applications, so-called apps.
 Each day the amount of apps is